top of page

 A glance back, after emerging unscathed.

-It’s hard to fully convey the battle between my brain and body that day.
+It’s hard to fully convey the battle between my mind and body that day.

-In that moment, I found myself caught directly in the middle.
+In that moment, I found myself caught in the middle.

 Trail signs heading back down through the farm.